TimGW/Clean-Compose-Example/README.md

 # Considerations
 * Purposely didn't add (feature) modules because of the size of this assignment.
-* Added a GitHub PAT for all API calls to increase the rate limit.
+* Added (optional) GitHub PAT for all API calls to increase the rate limit.
 * Created separate models for repo list items and the detail page.
 I think they should be treated as separate entities.
 Even though they display the same data, this could possibly change in the future.
 * Only stored the details page in the database due to time constraints.